 is in studio with Mark discussing how he was "discovered"

 by Bob Dylan, produced by Robbie Robertson of The Band, and

 his popularity in Japan.
-Click on the link above
+Press the play button on the

 June of 2007.
 (91 minutes 11 seconds)